jtnydv/proton/README.md

 # About Proton Framework

-    Proton Framework is a Windows post-exploitation framework similar to other penetration testing tools such as Meterpreter and Powershell Empire Framework.
-The major difference is that the Proton Framework does most of its operations using Windows Script Host (a.k.a.
-JScript/VBScript), with compatibility in the core to support a default installation of Windows 2000 with no service packs (and potentially even versions of NT4) all the way through Windows 10.
+    Proton Framework is a Windows post-exploitation framework similar to other penetration testing frameworks.
+The major difference is that the Proton Framework does most of its operations using Windows Script Host, with compatibility in the core to support a default installation of Windows 2000 with no service packs all the way through Windows 10.

 ***